50 Great Things to Do in Lockdown

 Cut your hair without making your stylist sad

 A nice trim can help make you feel fresh.
-Go ahead and spruce-up your ’do yourself, but follow these easy tips to make sure you don’t ruin all your stylist’s hard work—or spend the rest of self-isolation wearing a hat.
+Go ahead and spruce-up your ’do yourself, but follow these easy tips to make sure you don’t ruin all your stylist’s hard work—or spend the rest of the lockdown wearing a hat.

 Make an easy no-sew face mask

-If you plan on going outside, many public health officials are recommending wearing a mask that covers your nose and mouth.
-This includes going to the grocery store or pharmacy, riding public transit or any other time you’re not able to maintain the recommended social distancing of at least two metres.
+Face masks are mandatory in most spaces, including the grocery store, the pharmacy, public transit or any other time you’re not able to maintain the recommended social distancing of at least two metres.
 If you don’t know how to sew, try our simple tutorial for a no-sew DIY face mask that can be made from common household materials.

 Make your own face mask—the other kind

 Recreate the Zen-like experience of a proper spa pamper with an at-home face mask.
 Your newly glowing skin will thank-you.
-Try one of these easy facial mask recipes—that actually work!
+Try one of these easy homemade facial mask recipes that actually work!